School Counseling Overview

-The purpose of the guidance program is to provide services to students, parents,teachers, and administrators in the most effective ways to enhance the instructionalprogram and student outcomes.
+The purpose of the school counseling program is to provide services to students, parents,teachers, and administrators in the most effective ways to enhance the instructionalprogram and student outcomes.
 The duties of the counselor throughout the schoolyear include the following:

 - Facilitating individual and group counseling sessions